1 About the Complaints Scheme

 1.3 The regulators are also required to appoint an independent person (referred to from this point as the Complaints Commissioner) to be responsible for the conduct of investigations in accordance with the complaints scheme (the Scheme).

 1.4 The Scheme provides that there may be two distinct stages for each complaint.
-In the first stage the regulators will investigate any complaint that meets the requirements of the Scheme and take whatever action to resolve the matter they think is appropriate.
-In the second stage the Complaints Commissioner will investigate complaints that are referred to him following a stage one investigation where the complainant remains dissatisfied.
+In the first stage, the regulators will investigate any complaint that meets the requirements of the Scheme and take whatever action to resolve the matter they think is appropriate.
+In the second stage, the Complaints Commissioner will investigate complaints that are referred to them following a stage one investigation where the complainant remains dissatisfied.

 1.5 The Scheme has effect from 1 April 2013.

 - a) ‘complaint’ means any expression of dissatisfaction about the manner in which the regulators have carried out, or failed to carry out, their ‘relevant functions’;